-Ryan Stewart is in his eighth season with the Chicago Blackhawks and his second as Director of Pro Scouting.
-Stewart joined the Blackhawks prior to the 2006-07 season as a Video Coach and served as Assistant Coach in the 2007-08 campaign.
-He then joined the scouting staff as an Amateur Scout from 2008-10 and as a Pro Scout from 2010-12.
+Ryan Stewart is in his ninth season with the Chicago Blackhawks and his third as Director of Pro Scouting.
+Stewart joined the Blackhawks prior to the 2006-07 season as a Video Coach and served as Assistant Coach in 2007-08.
+He then joined the scouting staff as an Amateur Scout from 2008 to 2010 and as a Pro Scout from 2010 to 2012.

 Stewart was named captain of Greenville for the 2003-04 season.
 After finishing his playing career in the 2004-05 campaign, he served as Greenville’s Assistant Coach/Assistant General Manager before being named to the General Manager position in 2005, when the team was affiliated with Chicago.

-Stewart and his wife, Lindsay, reside in Simpsonville, S.C., with their three children: son, Owen, and daughters, Langley and Kylie Jo.
+Stewart and his wife, Lindsay, reside in Simpsonville, S.C., with their son, Owen, and daughters, Langley and Kylie Jo.